nickgang/webAudio/README.md

   - Be ready to type your GitHub credential.
 2. Go and check your GitHub gh-pages branch:
   - URL: `https://[username].github.io/spiral-boilerplate.git`.
   - It takes few minutes for the updated content to be propagated.
-Be paitient.
+Be patient.

 ## LICENSE